larus-breeze/doc_larus/documentation/Vario/OneDocument.md

 After mounting the display, its´ orientation needs to be configured in the menu.
 Long click on the button -> Views -> Display Rotation

+# 6. Operation
-## Initial Operation and Function Test
+## 6.1 Initial Operation and Function Test

 For initial operation please follow these steps:
 1. Check that the LARUS Vario Display is connected to LARUS Sensor Box or CAN Splitter according to the drawings in chapter 4.2